-When it comes to Windows 10 upgrade stuck error, you may only think about upgrading Windows 7/8/8.1 to Windows 10 with Upgrade Assistant.
+When it comes to Windows 10 upgrade stuck error, you may only think about using Upgrade Assistant to upgrade Windows 7/8/8.1 to Windows 10.
 However, you still need to upgrade drivers, service packs on Windows 10 with Windows Update.
 Thus, there are 3 situations you will receive this error.

 Situation 1: Windows 10 Upgrade Assistant stuck

 During the downloading and installing process, you may find it suddenly stuck with error code, such as, 0, 3, 35, 48, 81, 99, etc. Besides, you may receive an error message like “Windows 10 upgrade stuck at checking for updates”, “ Windows 10 upgrade stuck on checking your PC”, “Windows update stuck installing”, “Windows 10 update stuck restarting” and so on.
 And this situation may last for hours.

 Situation 2: Windows 10 update progress bar is stuck